Queerzone3000/Queerzone3000-Open-Qfesto/Queerzon3000 Open Qfesto.md

 We will resist the closure of physical queer spaces and support any organisations that share this aim.

-We will attempt to promote organisations that provide health and support services to the LGBTQIA community, that are both safe and ethicalTer
+We will attempt to promote organisations that provide health and support services to the LGBTQIA community, that are both safe and ethical.